Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

 NEW at v0.4.8
 * Adds a Calibrate Extruder Rotation_Distance function (2 new screens)

+NEW at v0.4.9
+* Adds a Custom Macros capability, with a user-definable set of menus accessed through a new button on the top bar of selected menus.

 >> **CAUTION:** The automatic bed-leveling function provided with this firmware ONLY works correctly if you also configure your printer.cfg to perform a 5x5 bed mesh.
 If you do not want to use a 5x5 mesh, do not use this ABL function.

 ## Compatibility